microsoft/mu_oem_sample/Docs/OemPkg.md

 **PasswordStoreVariable.h** defines the GUID and variable names for a variable-backed PasswordStore.

-**MsSecureBootLib.h** defines the interface for interacting with Secure Boot variables.

 **PasswordPolicyLib.h** contains the interface for storing and hashing an administrator password.

-**PlatformKeyLib.h** declares the platform key certificates.

 **ButtonServices.h** is the header for [FrontpageButtonsVolumeUp.c](#FrontpageButtonsVolumeUp)